buttonsrtoys/gen_keys/README.md

 # gen_key

-`gen_key` is a code generator for developers don't want to spend time maintaining keys files.
-Add your keys to your widgets, annotate the class with @GenKey and gen_key builds the keys file for you.
+A code generator for widget keys.
+Annotate the class with @GenKeys() and GenKeys builds a keys class in a separate parts file.

 ## How it works